ezy/statice/source/_posts/The-Essential-Roles-You’ve-Never-Heard-Of-for-Successful-Software-Delivery-in-an-Agile-Team.md

 ## The Leader

-The Leader is person one on the project, and in charge of hiring the team.
+The Leader is usually person one on the project, and in charge of hiring the team.
 They can be any of the roles below, but they should be part of the day to day delivery of the product.
 There are good recruiters and HR people out there who you can hire the team - but I’ve only ever come across one, out of the hundreds I’ve met who I’d trust to build a good team of people to deliver software in an agile environment.
 Good leaders are hard to find, and if you do get your hands on one - hold onto them for all you’re worth.

 ## The Product Expert